-Join Chris Orwig for an in-depth discussion in this video How sensor size affects focal length, part of Finding the Perfect Portrait Lens.
+Join Chris Orwig for an in-depth discussion in this video How sensor size affects focal length, part of Exploring Photography: Finding the Perfect Portrait Lens.

 In the previous movie, we talked about focal length really in general terms.
 Here I want to get a little bit more specific, and I want to talk about how sensor size actually affects our focal length.
 Here I have an old camera, which I took apart, that was a lot fun to do that, and I pulled out the sensor.
 And here we can see the sensor size, which is a rectangle, and this particular sensor is APSC.
 Now, what does that mean and how does that actually effect focal length?
 Well, here I have a few cardboards illustrating different sensor sizes.

 This one over here is full frame.
 If we're shooting with a normal focal length, let's say a 50 mm lens, well, on a full frame camera, it's 50, but if we're using something different, that focal length is going to change because of what's called a crop factor.
 If we have APSC, it's actually going to be longer than a 50.
 It will move all the way up to a 75.
 If we're using the camera, maybe, which is micro four thirds, it has a two times crop factor.
 So, that 50 mm lens, well, it become a 100.
 There are other scenarios, as well.